 - Up to $10,000 in supplemental accident coverage

-Why would you need the benefits in the Anthem Blue Cross Blue Shield Balance Plan?
-If you have an accident or are diagnosed with a critical illness, the last thing you want to worry about is money.
+Many accident supplements have the option to add critical illness coverage.
+Why would you need the benefits of a critical illness plan?
+Money is the last thing you want to worry about if you have an accident or critical illness.
 You have health coverage for your medical bills.
-But other costs (mortgage, car payments, credit cards, food, etc) can pile up while you’re out of work focusing on getting well.
-That’s where critical illness and accident insurance can help.
+But other costs can pile up while you’re out of work focusing on getting well.
+For example a mortgage, car payments, credit cards, food, etc. That’s where critical illness and accident insurance can help.

-Accidents are the leading cause of death for Americans under the age of 40, and the 5th leading cause for people of all ages.
+Accidents are the leading cause of death for Americans under the age of 40 and the 5th leading cause for people of all ages.
 Over 52% of all medical costs are due to accidental injury.
 The cost of an accident can amount to more than just the in-and-out ER visit.
-When I was in college, I wrecked on my snowboard and broke my humerous (upper arm bone).
-A humerous can’t be casted, so I needed a rod put in it.
+I wrecked on my snowboard and broke my humerus (upper arm bone) when I was in college.
+A humerus can’t be cast, so I needed a rod put in it.
 The whole thing ended up costing a little over $13,000.
-I did have health insurance, but it had a $2,500 deductible with 80% coinsurance after the deductible until I paid another $2,000.
-I would’ve been out $4,500 if it weren’t for my $2,000 accident supplement, which paid most of the health insurance deductible….
+I did have health insurance.
+However, it had a $2,500 deductible with 80% coinsurance after the deductible until I paid another $2,000.
+I would’ve been out $4,500 if it weren’t for my $2,000 accident supplement that paid most of the health insurance deductible.
 I wish there had been a $5,000 benefit option back then!

 This is the idea behind an accident supplement.
-The health insurance policy is always the most important thing to get real financial security and protection.
-But, you can save a lot of money in premiums by getting a higher deductible health insurance plan, like an HSA qualified policy.
-No matter how much you take care of yourself and how careful you are, things like slipping on the ice, falling down the stairs, and cutting your finger in the kitchen are bound to happen.
+A health insurance policy is always the most important thing to get real financial security and protection.
+But you can save a lot of money in premiums by getting a higher deductible health insurance plan.
+For example, an HSA-qualified policy works great.
+No matter how much you take care of yourself and how careful you are, things happen.
+A slip on the ice, falling down the stairs, and cutting your finger in the kitchen are bound to happen to anyone.